lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

   - Click on the "More Info" icon for more info on the sim UI.

-  - Click on the "News" icon for news flashes on discussion items that we would appreciate your input on in the Community of Practice.
+  - Click on the "News" icon for news flashes on discussion items.
+Your input on discussion items in the Community of Practice is appreciated.
 A red pop-up with a number will appear next to this icon (similar to how text messages work on your phone) to alert you to the number of un-read news flashes.
 Once you read the news flashes, the red pop-up will disappear, but you can always click on "News" to review the current new flashes.

   - Click on the "Report Bug" Icon in the top nav bar to report issues.
     - **Make sure to never include any PII/PHI in your description and screenshot.**